taskctl/taskctl/README.md

     command: uname -a
 ```

+Being able to pass environment variables to a Docker container is crucial for many build scenarios.

 ## Embeddable task runner
 *taskctl* may be embedded into any go program.
 Additional information may be found on taskctl's [pkg.go.dev](https://pkg.go.dev/github.com/taskctl/taskctl?tab=overview) page